By Corey Lewis, CPT, CSCS

 So there you have it: five great ideas for incorporating mindfulness-based stress reduction techniques into your daily life.
 These tips can help you to establish a framework for yourself, but please don’t think of them as hard and fast rules.
 As you spend some time with yourself in this new way, you’ll learn more about what speaks to you personally.
 Perhaps meditating to music is helpful for you, but the raisin-eating exercise makes you feel silly.
 Or maybe you’ll love yoga, but find that walking doesn’t do nearly as much for your mental state.
 You won’t know for sure until you try!

 I hope these simple tips for mindfulness-based stress reduction have inspired you to work actively to achieve greater inner peace.
-Please always remember that you absolutely deserve to take great care of your mind as well as your body—every day!
+Just make sure you understand eustress vs. distress.
+Then, remember that you absolutely deserve to take great care of your mind as well as your body—every day!